Related ToolsLookerTableauSalesforceThoughtspot

 Looker Platform

-Looker, acquired by Google in 2019 for $2.6 billion, distinguishes itself through LookML — a proprietary modeling language that creates a single source of truth for enterprise data.
+Looker was acquired by Google in 2019 for $2.6 billion and distinguishes itself through LookML - a proprietary modeling language that creates a single source of truth for enterprise data.
 Unlike traditional BI tools that query databases directly, Looker enforces semantic layers that define metrics consistently across all analyses.

-This architecture reduces AI errors by 66% according to Google’s internal benchmarking.
+“A semantic layer is essential for accurate AI on enterprise data,” according to Kate Wright, Senior Director of Product Management at Google Cloud, in commentary on Looker’s Gemini integration.
 When Gemini AI queries your data through Looker’s semantic layer, it references pre-validated business logic rather than raw tables, dramatically reducing hallucination risk.

 Key capabilities: